-Each of us is unique in our own ways.
-We all have different thoughts, feelings, and behaviors that sum up as our personality.
+Each of us is unique in our own way.
+We all have different thoughts, feelings, and behaviors that sum up our personalities.

 Our personality determines our unique strengths, weaknesses, and preferences.
 Further, it influences how people perceive us.

-As a result, our personality has a big say in what different areas of life will bring for us – success, joy, fulfillment, stress, sorrow, disappointment.
+As a result, our personality has a big say in what different areas of life will bring us – success, joy, fulfillment, stress, sorrow, and disappointment.

 However, some personality traits and qualities often lead to better things in life.
 People carrying most of these qualities leave a positive, lasting impression on most people and are said to have strong personalities.

 Think Steve Jobs, Elon Musk, Barack Obama, Mahatma Gandhi – the list goes on and on.